 Colorectal cancer is third most common cancer diagnosed in both men and women in the United States.
 The lifetime risk of developing colorectal cancer is about 5%.
 Fortunately, the mortality rate from colorectal cancer has been dropping for more than 20 years as effective screening with colonoscopy has enabled detection and excision of polyps before they develop into cancers.
 Screening colonoscopy has also led to earlier treatment when a cancer is diagnosed.
-Virtual colonoscopy (VC) CT - also called CT colonography - has joined conventional
+Virtual colonoscopy (VC) CT - also called CT colonography -- has joined conventional colonoscopy as an effective screening tool for colorectal cancer.

 Figure 1.
 Anatomy of the colon.
 Courtesy of Bruce Blausen.
 Available at: Wikipedia